-- Informed consent shall be documented by the use of an approved, written informed consent form (including electronic format) and signed by the participant/legally authorized representative.
+- Informed consent shall be documented by the use of an approved, written informed consent form (including electronic format) and signed (either handwritten or electronically) by the participant/legally authorized representative.
 A written copy shall be given to (or able to be printed or downloaded by) the person signing the consent form.
-The Informed Consent may be Either of the Following – Except as provided in Paragraph X of this section:
+The Informed Consent may be either of the following – except as provided in Paragraph 2 of this section:

-- A written informed consent form that meets the requirements described in Paragraphs A through C of Section IX – Informed Consent, in which the investigator gives the prospective participant/legally authorized representative adequate opportunity to read the informed consent before it is signed or in which the investigator reads the form to the prospective participant/legally authorized representative before it is signed
+- A written informed consent form that meets the requirements described in Paragraphs 1 through 3 of Section VIII – Informed Consent, in which the investigator gives the prospective participant/legally authorized representative adequate opportunity to read the informed consent before it is signed or in which the investigator reads the form to the prospective participant/legally authorized representative before it is signed.

-- A shortened written informed consent form, in which all the elements of informed consent required by Paragraphs A through C of Section IX – Informed Consent, are read to the prospective participant/legally authorized representative from an approved consent script, and a witness is present for the oral presentation of the consent.
+- A shortened written informed consent form, in which all the elements of informed consent required by Paragraphs 1 through 3 of Section VIII – Informed Consent, are read to the prospective participant/legally authorized representative from an approved consent script, and a witness is present for the oral presentation of the consent.
 The short form must be signed by the participant/legally authorized representative and the witness, the consent script must be signed by the witness, and a copy of both the short form and the consent script must be given to the participant/legally authorized representative.